DenysPacheco/how-to-docker/README.en.md

 >
 > use flag `-f` to force it.

-PS: always read the docs for more.
+_PS: always read the docs for more._

 ## ✨ Caveats

-Use the script:
+Use the scripts:

 - [makeDockerImage.sh](./makeDockerImage.sh)